Elizabeth Gurley Flynn: Personal life and death

 In 1907, Flynn met a Minnesota local organizer for the Industrial Workers of the World, J. A. Jones.
-He was sixteen years older than she, but Flynn stated in her autobiography, "I fell in love with him and we were married in January 1908."
-The union produced two sons, John Vincent who died a few days after birth, and Fred Flynn, born 19 May 1910 (he died in 1940).
+He was 16 years older than she, but Flynn stated in her autobiography: "I fell in love with him and we were married in January 1908."
+The union produced two sons, John Vincent who died a few days after birth, and Fred Flynn, born May 19, 1910 (he died in 1940).

+During the 1912 Bread and Roses strike in Lawrence, Massachusetts, Flynn fell in love with Italian anarchist Carlo Tresca.
+Tresca left his wife and daughter to move in with Flynn and her family.
+The couple remained together for over a decade, until she learned that Tresca had had an affair with her younger sister, Sabina (Bina), while they were all living together.
+The affair, which broke Flynn's heart, resulted in a child, Peter D. Martin.
+Flynn eventually reconciled with Bina and developed a relationship with her nephew.

+Flynn spent around a decade, from 1926-1936, living together with Dr. Marie Equi, who was an open lesbian.
+For this reason, Flynn's sexuality has been a topic that has been speculated upon, with some believing she could have been a bisexual or lesbian.
+However, because of its closed nature, while it's clear they had a close trusted relationship, taking care of each other in times of sickness, their exact relationship and Flynn's sexuality can only be speculated on.

-Flynn died in the Soviet Union on September 5, 1964, at age 74.
+Flynn died in the Soviet Union on September 5, 1964, aged 74.

-The Soviet government gave Flynn a state funeral in Red Square with over 25,000 people attending.
+The Soviet government gave Flynn a state funeral in Red Square with more than 25,000 people attending.
 In accordance with her wishes, Flynn's remains were flown to the United States for burial in Chicago's Waldheim Cemetery, near the graves of Eugene Dennis, Bill Haywood, Emma Goldman, and the Haymarket Riot Martyrs.

 Legacy

 Flynn left her small estate (books, clothing, and furniture) to Dorothy Day's Catholic Worker house in New York city following her death.
 Flynn and Day first met in the 1910s and Flynn regularly sent old clothing and blankets to the New York Catholic Worker house.

 Flynn's influence as an activist was far-reaching, and her exploits were commemorated in a popular ballad.
 A popular song, "The Rebel Girl", was written by labor activist and musician Joe Hill in honor of Flynn.

-Flynn's statement at her trial in 1952 is listed as #87 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank).
+New Hampshire historical marker no. 278 honored Flynn in her hometown of Concord.
+The unveiling of the marker in May 2023 led to controversy, with Governor Chris Sununu calling for a review of the process that led to its installation.
+Within two weeks of being unveiled, the marker was removed.
+A subsequent statement from CPUSA criticized the removal, stating: "If [her] life is important enough to hide, then her life is important enough to know."